 The participant’s home institution will be expected to provide support that includes releasing participants from teaching responsibilities to obtain professional development through attendance at the MichMATYC Fall Conference and to help financially support the member’s attendance, if possible, including conference registration, transportation, meals, and overnight accommodations.

-Applications for Cohort 3 will be accepted beginning at the 2018 MichMATYC Conference.
+Applications for Cohort 3 will be accepted beginning at this year’s MichMATYC Conference.
 All faculty interested in becoming a participant in MiTEAM may apply online.
 For more information or questions regarding the program, please contact the MiTEAM Program Coodinator.

 List of MiTEAM Participants